Close Menu

 The second phase entailed analyzing data on 849 Parkinson’s Disease cases from the Parkinson’s Progression Markers Initiative (PPMI).
 Those who had had an appendectomy at least 30 years before the diagnosis tended to develop Parkinson’s Disease at a later age, on average 3.6 years later, than those who had never had an appendectomy.

-The third phase of the study involved samples of the appendixes from 48 people without Parkinson’s Disease and used immunohistochemistry to look for a protein called α-synuclein.
-A protein whose function in the healthy brain is currently unknown but is of great interest to Parkinson and Alzheimer’s researchers because it is a major constituent of Lewy bodies, protein clumps that are the pathological hallmark of Parkinson’s disease.
+The third phase of the study involved samples of the appendices from 48 people without Parkinson’s Disease and used immunohistochemistry to look for a protein called α-synuclein.
+A protein whose function in the healthy brain is currently unknown but is of great interest to Parkinson’s and Alzheimer’s researchers because it is a major constituent of Lewy bodies, protein clumps that are the pathological hallmark of Parkinson’s disease.

-The causation is unknown, but it is increasingly clear that the gut whispers to the brain, the brain whispers to the gut.
+The causation is unknown, but it is increasingly clear that the gut whispers to the brain, and the brain whispers to the gut.
 Still, the findings don’t mean people should run out and schedule appendectomies.
 Parkinson’s itself is a relatively rare disease that affects less than 1 percent of the population.

 Reference: